 (1) The National Archives of India is situated at……….

 (2) The …………… is included among the Audio-Visual media.

 (3) ………. is not included in physical sources.

-Answer 1: The National Archives of India is situated at Kolkata.
+Answer 1: The National Archives of India are situated at New Delhi

 Answer 2: The Television is included among the Audio-Visual media.